Smithsonian/Mass-Georeferencing/README.md

 # Mass-Georeferencing

-System for mass georeferencing of natural history records
+System for mass georeferencing of museum records using known localities from collections and spatial databases.

+In development...
+More info coming soon.